Last updated on May 28, 2025.

 NYU Langone Dental Medicine- Denton, MD:

-For over 40 years, Choptank Health has been committed to providing access to exceptional, comprehensive, and integrated health care for all through our medical, dental, and behavioral health services.
+For over 40 years, Choptank Health has been dedicated to providing exceptional, comprehensive, and integrated healthcare—including medical, dental, and behavioral health services—to all residents in the region.
+Residents rotate through multiple locations throughout the Eastern Shore, gaining broad clinical experience.

-CCHS dental sites are equipped with state-of-the art dental equipment including but not limited to digital x-rays, intra-oral cameras, Cone-Beam Computed Tomography (CBCT), and Nitrous oxide sedation.
-In collaboration with a local hospital in Dorchester County and Kent County we proudly conduct a hospital-based OR program, offering comprehensive dental treatment to children under general anesthesia.
+CCHS dental sites are equipped with advanced technology, including digital x-rays, intraoral cameras, Cone-Beam Computed Tomography (CBCT), nitrous oxide, and oral conscious sedation.
+In collaboration with local hospitals in Dorchester and Kent Counties, the program operates a hospital-based operating room, offering comprehensive dental treatment under general anesthesia for pediatric patients.

 https://www.choptankhealth.org/